Remedan/kanjibot/README.md

 ## Stroke Order Images

 The bot posts stroke order images when available.
 The source images come from the [KanjiVG project](http://kanjivg.tagaini.net/).
-The images are colorized using [KanjiColorizer](https://github.com/cayennes/kanji-colorize).
-Finally, I used [Inkscape](https://inkscape.org/) to convert them from svg to png.
+The images were colorized using [KanjiColorizer](https://github.com/cayennes/kanji-colorize).
+Finally, [Inkscape](https://inkscape.org/) was used to convert them from svg to png.

 The images should be placed in `jp-data/strokes`.
+I didn't include them in the repo to save space.